t-distributed Stochastic Neighbor Embedding

 Following Section 3.1 of the paper, we need to modify how we compute the probability distributions a bit.
 Instead of conditional probability distributions , we want to consider symmetric joint probability distributions .

 I.e., instead of having a probability of choosing point as neighbor given point , we now consider the probability of points and being neighbors.
-Note that instead of each row adding up to 1, now the whole matrix should add up to 1.

 def get_joint_probas(distances, sigma=None):